santhoshr9831/conference-room-service/README.md

 Started ConferenceRoomServiceApplication in 4.067 seconds (process running for 4.606)
 ```

-Spring Doc is integrated in application hence you look at API documentation as well as test API directly from Swagger
+Spring Doc is integrated in application hence API documentation are available at swagger.
+Application can be directly tested in swagger.

 SwaggerURL: http://localhost:8080/swagger-ui/index.html